-Goat Chops with Red Wine Olive Sauce
+Red Wine Olive Sauce for Lamb, Pork or Chicken

 Goat loin chops with rosemary, red wine and olives recipe

-Take a few chops from the loin, either t-bones or rib chops, season them with rosemary, salt and pepper and let them sit overnight, or for at least a few hours, then brown them quickly and make a pan sauce from red wine, olives, shallot, and a splash of goat or lamb demi-glace, which is optional.
-It’s a great, quick way to serve goat or lamb chops, and is also good with mushrooms added, especially chanterelles, black trumpets, or just your favorite from the grocery store.
+For lamb chops, take a few chops from the loin, either t-bones or rib chops, season them with rosemary, salt and pepper and let them sit overnight, or for at least a few hours, then brown them quickly and make a pan sauce from red wine, olives, shallot, and a splash of goat or lamb demi-glace, which is optional.

 Goat loin chops with rosemary, red wine and olives recipe